Search for Daily Modulation of MeV Dark Matter Signals with DAMIC-M

 We minimize the joint log-likelihood for the U and L sides at fixed DM masses between 0.53 and 2.7 MeV/c$^2$.
 To illustrate the sensitivity of the method, we show in Fig.~\ref{fig:isoangle_time} the residual rate after background subtraction, obtained by fitting the U-side data to the background model only.
 Also shown is the expectation for a DM particle of mass 1\,MeV/c$^2$ interacting via an ultralight mediator with $\bar{\sigma}_e=10^{-32}$\,cm$^2$ (close to the current best limit on the cross section at this mass).

 The fit finds no preference for a DM signal at any mass.
-Consequently, we derive exclusion limits using the likelihood-ratio test statistic $t_q$, with null hypothesis $H_0$ given by $\bar{\sigma}_e=0$.
+Consequently, we derive exclusion limits using the approach of Ref.\,\cite{asymptoticlikelihood} and the profile likelihood ratio test statistic, $t_\sigma = -2\log\lambda(\sigma)$ where $\lambda(\sigma)$ is the profile likelihood ratio, at each DM mass.
 The corresponding 90\% C.L. exclusion limits for ultralight (left) and heavy (right) mediators are shown in Fig.~\ref{fig:upperlimits}.
-These limits fall within the expected 68\% sensitivity band as estimated by Monte Carlo simulations.
+These limits fall within the expected 95.4\% sensitivity band as estimated by Monte Carlo simulations.
 Also shown are previous results from DAMIC-M and other direct detection experiments.
 Notably, the daily modulation analysis improves up to $\sim$2 orders of magnitude the previous DAMIC-M limits~\cite{DAMIC-M:2023gxo} obtained with the same data set.
+Note that the excluded region does not extend to indefinitely large cross sections, as Earth-scattering effects eventually lead to a complete attenuation of the DM flux.
+For the light mediator, this upper bound occurs around $\sigma_\mathrm{e} \approx 10^{-27}\,\mathrm{cm}^2$ over the mass range of interest.
+For the heavy mediator, this upper bound is at $\sigma_\mathrm{e} \approx 10^{-27}\,\mathrm{cm}^2$ near $m_\chi = 1\,\mathrm{MeV}/c^2$, decreasing to $\sigma_\mathrm{e} \approx 10^{-30}\,\mathrm{cm}^2$ at $m_\chi = 10\,\mathrm{MeV}/c^2$~\cite{Emken:2019tni}.
 Cross-checks of the analysis are included in the Supplemental Material.

 For DM masses $\le 2.7$\,MeV/c$^2$ the signal is overwhelmingly comprised of 1$e^-$.
 At higher masses the 2$e^-$ signal becomes relevant in establishing the exclusion limit.
-However, a daily modulation analysis of the $R_2^i$ rate will not improve existing DAMIC-M limits at higher masses, since they already constrain the cross section to a level where Earth interactions are negligible.
+However, the existing cross section constraints result in a $R_2^i$ daily modulation amplitude that is too small to be detectable with the statistics of the current data set.
 For this reason, we do not perform a full daily modulation analysis of $R_2^i$.